 How do artists spin bundles of inspirational fleece into one canvas?
 How do sculptors cultivate an essential thing out of mere material?
 What is that single point of beginning, the launch of the creative process?

-Poet Richard Hugo wrote about the triggers we get from place and memory, while Rainer Maria Rilke advised us to go into ourselves for meaning.
-There is a crystalized passage in Twyla Tharp’s energizing book on creative habits where she connects the invention of her renowned ballet choreography to a warm space, an empty room, and a box of useful things.
+Poet Richard Hugo wrote about the triggers of place and memory, while Rainer Maria Rilke advised we go into ourselves for meaning.
+There is a crystalized passage in Twyla Tharp's energizing book on creative habits, where she connects the invention of her renowned ballet choreography to a warm space, an empty room, and a box of useful things.

 Tharp also claims a process called “scratching:”